devopse2e/Terraform-ASG-ECS-DocDB/README.md

 - `jumpbox_public_ip`: Jumpbox IP for SSH.

 View with `terraform output`.

 ## Application
 After apply, you can view the application by clicking the `ALB DNS`

-## Verification of Repo Folders
-- **Root Files**: main.tf (orchestrates modules), variables.tf, outputs.tf, providers.tf—verified as standard.
-- **Modules**: Each component (VPC, ALB, ECS, etc.) in separate folders with their own main.tf—modular and reusable.
-- **No Issues**: No sensitive files (e.g., tfstate) committed; .gitignore properly excludes .terraform/.
-No redundant or unexpected folders.
-- **Completeness**: Covers all described architecture elements; code is clean and follows Terraform best practices.

 ## Contributing
 1. Fork the repo.